-Are you looking for an alternative to the bog-standard Mediterranean cruise?
+Are you looking for an alternative to the standard Mediterranean cruise?
 If so, why not take an Adriatic cruise from Venice to the Greek islands?

 The turquoise waters of the Adriatic Sea separate the rugged coastline of the Balkan peninsula and eastern Italy.

-To help you do plan your Greek islands and Adriatic cruise, here are my essential tips for cruising the Adriatic Sea, guides to exploring each of the ports of call and a comprehensive review of my experience onboard MSC Sinfonia.
+To help you do plan your Greek islands and Adriatic cruise, here are my essential tips for cruising the Adriatic Sea, port guides and a comprehensive review of my experience onboard MSC Sinfonia.

 I cruised along the Adriatic Sea to the Greek islands of Mykonos and Santorini from Venice.
 The itinerary included three other ports of call – Spilt, Dubrovnik and Ancona – over one week.

-The best time to take an Adriatic cruise
+What is the best time to take an Adriatic cruise?

 The Adriatic cruise season typically starts at Easter and runs until October.

-The Adriatic Sea is calmer during these months and less prone to thunderstorms and to the high winds that can make navigation hazardous.
-It is warmer at this time of year and the islands are open for business.
+The Adriatic Sea is calmer during these months and less prone to thunderstorms and high winds that can make navigation hazardous.
+It is also warmer at this time of year and the islands are open for business.

 However, unless you are confined to the school holidays, I would avoid the peak season in July and August.
 Searing Mediterranean heat and jostling crowds are never a good combination.
 You will also pay more to cruise in these months.

 In my view, the ideal time of year to take an Adriatic cruise is June or September, when the weather is more predictably good and crowds are fewer.
-Having said that, I took an Adriatic Seas cruise in October and, for the most part, the temperature was balmy but not oppressive.
+That said, I took an Adriatic Sea cruise in October and, for the most part, the temperature was balmy but not oppressive.

 As there is considerable variety in itinerary lengths, ports of call and types of ship, you will need to do a little homework to pick the cruise that is right for you.